rohanshiva/Github-Login-FastAPI/README.md

 deta new
 ```

 Thank you for reading!
-If you liked this article, [check out the other one which implements JWT Auth in a FastAPI application.](https://dev.to/deta/deta-fastapi-jwt-auth-part-1-4c82)
+If you liked this article, [check out the other one which implements JWT Auth in a FastAPI application.](https://dev.to/deta/deta-fastapi-jwt-auth-part-1-4c82) [The full code is avaialable here.] (https://github.com/rohanshiva/Github-Login-FastAPI/tree/main)